jazorhe/GD50-legend-of-zelda/README.md

 ### Regaining Health
 *Implement hearts that sometimes drop from vanquished enemies at random, which will heal the player for a full heart when picked up (consumed).
 Much of this we’ve already done in Super Mario Bros., so feel free to reuse some of the code in there!
 Recall that all `Entities` have a `health` field, including the `Player`.
 The `Player`’s health is measured numerically but represented via hearts; note that he can have half-hearts, which means that each individual heart should be worth 2 points of damage.
 Therefore, when we want to heal the `Player` for a full heart, be sure to increment health by 2, but be careful it doesn’t go above the visual cap of 6, lest we appear to have a bug!
 Defining a `GameObject` that has an `onConsume` callback is probably of interest here, which you can refer back to Super Mario Bros. to get a sense of, though feel free to implement however best you see fit!*

+**The update needs to do the following:**:
+-   Randomly spawn heart when an enemy is killed
+-   When player collides with the heart, the heart heals the player
+-   The heart then disappear

+**How I achieved**:
 -   Added `EntityDeadState.lua`
 -   `EntityDeadState:init()`:simple
 -   `EntityDeadState:enter()`: use `Event.dispatch()`